alisadiq91/financeTracker/README.md

 * Jinja

-    * Used to generate HTML from site templates
+    * Used to generate HTML from site templates.

 * Werkzeug